jjwmcgregor/NodeSampleApp/README.md

 npm run test-integration
 ```

-## Adding a fourth comment to the app
+## Adding a fifth comment to the app